Catherine, Princess of Wales, announces she has cancer - KESQ

 She ended her heartfelt message by saying that she was also keeping “all those whose lives have been affected by cancer” in her thoughts.

 “For everyone facing this disease, in whatever form, please do not lose faith or hope.
-You are not alone,” Kate concluded.
+You are not alone,” Kate concluded in the video statement, which was filmed by BBC Studios at Windsor on Wednesday.

+CNN understands the Prince and Princess of Wales wanted to wait for their young children to be out of school for the Easter holidays before making the announcement.

+Prince William has been balancing supporting his wife and children while continuing his public-facing duties and will continue to do so, a royal source told CNN.

+Kensington Palace is not expected to reveal any further medical details such as the type of cancer or what stage it is.

+Preventative chemotherapy is often used after surgery as an “adjuvant” therapy, to weaken the chances of cancer returning, Dr. Karen Knudsen, chief executive officer of the American Cancer Society, told CNN.

-The announcement is a devastating blow for the British monarchy as King Charles III is currently undergoing treatment for an unspecified cancer, which was announced by Buckingham Palace in early February.
+The news is a devastating blow for the British monarchy and comes as King Charles III is currently undergoing treatment for an unspecified cancer, which was announced by Buckingham Palace in early February.

+King Charles said he was “so proud” of Catherine, his daughter-in-law, for “her courage in speaking as she did” in sharing her cancer diagnosis, a Buckingham Palace spokesperson said late Friday.

+Charles said he “remained in the closest contact” with Kate since they received treatment at the same London hospital, and that he and Queen Camilla will “continue to offer their love and support to the whole family through this difficult time.”

-The update on the princess’s health came after Kate successfully underwent abdominal surgery on January 16.
-She remained in a London hospital for 13 days following the procedure and, on doctor’s advice, had since been away from public duties during her recovery.
+Kate was admitted to The London Clinic, a private hospital in the city, on January 16 and successfully underwent a planned abdominal surgery, Kensington Palace said at the time.
+She remained in the hospital for 13 days following the procedure and, on doctor’s advice, had since been away from public duties during her recovery.

-Kate was spotted in public for the first time since her surgery, visiting a farm shop with her husband Prince William last weekend.
+Kate was spotted in public for the first time since her surgery, visiting a farm shop with her husband Prince William last weekend, amid intense speculation about her health and whereabouts.

+Since the announcement on Friday, well wishes have poured in for the princess.

+Prince Harry and Meghan, Duchess of Sussex said in a joint statement that they “wish health and healing for Kate and the family, and hope they are able to do so privately and in peace.”

 This is a developing story and will be updated.